terrajobst/AspNetCore.Docs.pt-br/aspnetcore/fundamentals/http-requests.md

 ## <a name="outgoing-request-middleware"></a>Middleware de solicitação de saída

-`HttpClient` tem o conceito de delegar manipuladores que podem ser vinculados para solicitações HTTP de saída. `IHttpClientFactory`:
+`HttpClient` has the concept of delegating handlers that can be linked together for outgoing HTTP requests. `IHttpClientFactory`:

-* Simplifica a definição dos manipuladores a serem aplicados para cada cliente nomeado.
+* Simplifies defining the handlers to apply for each named client.
-* Dá suporte ao registro e encadeamento de vários manipuladores para criar um pipeline de middleware de solicitação de saída.
+* Supports registration and chaining of multiple handlers to build an outgoing request middleware pipeline.
 Cada um desses manipuladores é capaz de executar o trabalho antes e após a solicitação de saída.
-Esse padrão:
+This pattern:

-  * É semelhante ao pipeline de middleware de entrada no ASP.NET Core.
+  * Is similar to the inbound middleware pipeline in ASP.NET Core.
-  * Fornece um mecanismo para gerenciar preocupações abrangentes em relação a solicitações HTTP, como:
+  * Provides a mechanism to manage cross-cutting concerns around HTTP requests, such as:

     * cache
     * tratamento de erros
     * serialização
     * log

-Para criar um manipulador de delegação:
+To create a delegating handler:

-* Derive de <xref:System.Net.Http.DelegatingHandler>.
+* Derive from <xref:System.Net.Http.DelegatingHandler>.
 * Substitua <xref:System.Net.Http.DelegatingHandler.SendAsync*>.
-Execute o código antes de passar a solicitação para o próximo manipulador no pipeline:
+Execute code before passing the request to the next handler in the pipeline:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Handlers/ValidateHeaderHandler.cs?name=snippet1)]

-O código anterior verifica se o cabeçalho de `X-API-KEY` está na solicitação.
-Se `X-API-KEY` estiver ausente, <xref:System.Net.HttpStatusCode.BadRequest> será retornado.
+The preceding code checks if the `X-API-KEY` header is in the request.
+If `X-API-KEY` is missing, <xref:System.Net.HttpStatusCode.BadRequest> is returned.

-Mais de um manipulador pode ser adicionado à configuração para um `HttpClient` com <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*?displayProperty=fullName>:
+More than one handler can be added to the configuration for a `HttpClient` with <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*?displayProperty=fullName>:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup2.cs?name=snippet1)]

 No código anterior, o `ValidateHeaderHandler` é registrado com a DI.
 O `IHttpClientFactory` cria um escopo de injeção de dependência separado para cada manipulador.
-Os manipuladores podem depender dos serviços de qualquer escopo.
+Handlers can depend upon services of any scope.
 Os serviços dos quais os manipuladores dependem são descartados quando o manipulador é descartado.

 Depois de registrado, o <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*> poderá ser chamado, passando o tipo para o manipulador.